 - Premature delivery: To prevent potentially life threatening complications sometimes an early delivery is needed.

-- Future cardiovascular disease: Having preeclampsia can increase your risk of future heart and blood vessel disease.
+- Future cardiovascular disease: Having preeclampsia can increase the risk of future heart and blood vessel disease.

-In 2007, a study (study) of 3,470 pregnant participants showed that 26% had isolated systolic hypertension.
-They also found a first delivery at an earlier age increased the risk of isolated systolic hypertension.
+In 2007, a study of 3,470 pregnant participants showed that 26% had isolated systolic hypertension.
+In addition, found a first delivery at an earlier age increased the risk of isolated systolic hypertension 7.

 Isolated Systolic Hypertension Causes